The Stable Homology of Congruence Subgroups

 \subsection{The Eilenberg--Moore spectral sequence}

 A more direct way to compute the cohomology of the fibre from the cohomology of the total space and the cohomology of the base is by using the Eilenberg--Moore spectral sequence.
 This is especially practical in this case since we know the cohomology of $\BSL(\Z_p)^{+}$ and $\BSL(\Z)^{+}$ with coefficients in $\Q_p$, namely, as exterior algebras $\Lambda_{\Q_p}[x_3,x_5,x_7,\ldots]$ and $\Lambda_{\Q_p}[\eta_5,\eta_9,\eta_{13},\ldots]$ respectively.
-In particular, we take the inverse limits of the Eilenberg--Moore spectral sequences associated to equation~\ref{eq:fibration} with coefficients in $\Z/p^s \Z$, take the corresponding inverse limit in $s$, and then tensor with $\Q$.
-(Relevant here is Proposition~1 of~\cite{Wagoner}.)
-What is less obvious, however, is the structure of $\Lambda_{\Q_p}[\eta_5,\eta_9,\eta_{13},\ldots]$ as a module for $\Lambda_{\Q_p}[x_3,x_5,x_7,\ldots]$.
-The natural supposition is (up to scaling by a non-zero constant depending on $n$) that $x_{4n-1}$ acts as zero and $x_{4n+1}$ acts as $\eta_{4n+1}$.
-The latter claim, however, is equivalent to showing that the $p$-adic regulator map $K_{4n+1}(\Z) \otimes \Q_p \rightarrow K_{4n+1}(\Z_p) \otimes \Q_p$ is an isomorphism, a claim whose difficulty may be of a similar level to Leopoldt's conjecture (see Conjecture~\ref{conj:L} and the subsequent remarks).
-One context in which we know this map is an isomorphism is for regular primes, by Lemma~\ref{lemma:q}.
-Thus we make the following Ansatz: \begin{quote} $(**)$ \ Either $p$ is regular, or Conjecture~\ref{conj:L} holds for $F = \Q$. \end{quote} Under this assumption, the Eilenberg--Moore spectral sequence allows for a complete computation of $\Htw^*(\Q_p)$.
-Specifically, we have a spectral sequence:
+(In the former case, we are taking the continuous cohomology as defined at the end of the previous section.)
+In particular, we take the inverse limits of the Eilenberg--Moore spectral sequences associated to equation~(\ref{eq:fibration})